sooriyaarachchi/pybites.github.io-src/content/making-of-task-manager.md

 ## Flask
 The first thing I did was to head on over to [Flask](http://flask.pocoo.org/)'s website and check out their [documentation](http://flask.pocoo.org/docs/0.12/).
 I specifically found their [Quickstart](http://flask.pocoo.org/docs/0.12/quickstart/) guide to be an invaluable resource and I went back to it many times.
 I'm an old-school "web developer", I used to run my own GeoCities page...
-I've been trying to keep up with developments with HTML5, CSS3, and JavaScript, so I knew that the easiest route would be to build this app on top of [Bootstrap]((http://getbootstrap.com/); that's where I headed to next.
+I've been trying to keep up with developments with HTML5, CSS3, and JavaScript, so I knew that the easiest route would be to build this app on top of [Bootstrap](http://getbootstrap.com/), so that's where I headed to next.

 ## Bootstrap
 The first thing I did was to make my way to their [Getting Started](http://getbootstrap.com/getting-started/) page.
 Out of all their choices on implementing their framework, I opted to go with the CDN option to avoid having to upload too many files to [GitHub](https://github.com/).
-Unfortunately, my Internet connection at home is very limited, so going this route would mean having to deal with slow response times, but it would be worth it for for everyone else.
+Unfortunately, my Internet connection at home is very limited, so going this route would mean having to deal with slow response times, but it would be worth it for everyone else.

 I headed straight for their [Examples](http://getbootstrap.com/getting-started/#examples) page to find me a template that was close enough to what I was looking for.
-Modifying a template, would definitely speedup the development of this app.
+Modifying a template would definitely speedup the development of this app.
 If you're new to Bootstrap, like I was, their [Components](http://getbootstrap.com/components/) page was another one of those resources that made this a whole lot easier.
 I chose to go with their [Static top navbar](http://getbootstrap.com/examples/navbar-static-top/) template.

 ## HTML & CSS